What Are Common Rear-End Collision Injuries?

 Arm and Wrist Injuries

-Drivers often have their hands on the steering wheel during auto accidents, which may lead to serious wrist, arm and hand injuries.
-Common examples of wrist and arm injuries in car crashes include dislocated shoulder and sprained or broken wrists.
+Drivers often have their hands on the steering wheel during auto accidents, which may lead to serious wrist, arm, and hand injuries.
+Common examples of wrist and arm injuries in car crashes include dislocated shoulders and sprained or broken wrists.

 Seat Belt Injuries